 Myself, I suspect many a viewer on the morning of September 17, 2005 grabbed the closest crucifix at what looked like the second coming of Scrappy-Doo.
 But never fear – seems like Jelenic’s one step ahead of us, because the first thing he has the brainwashed Batman do is try to stomp Batgirl into the ground.

 … emphasis on try, because The Batman is still in the business of making everyone 200% more action-packed.
 I mean, the comics have never put much of a spotlight on Babs’ fighting skills, but here she’s holding her own against the goddamn Batman while staying atop a six-inch foothold while Ivy’s vines throw every rock in sight at her…

 -and-improved theme song.

 I love how it spends about five seconds sounding darker, and then just zooms straight to the opposite end of the scale.
-The bulk of it sounds the ’66 show made sweet love to Hawaii 5-O, and you can say that’s stupid or you can walk out of here with a working trachea.
+The bulk of it sounds like the ’66 show made sweet love to Hawaii 5-O, and you can say that’s stupid or you can walk out of here with a working trachea.
 The visual department… is still clogged with repurposed footage, but at least there’s a brand-new rogues gallery sequence.